oracle-livelabs/apex/apex-professional-hol8/creating-shopping-cart.md

 ## Summary

-You now know how to create Page Items and Page buttons.
+In this hands-on lab, You learned how to create new Page Items and Buttons for Shopping Cart and Add to Cart pages.
+This enables the end users to review, edit item quantities, remove items, clear the cart, and proceed to checkout for a more user-friendly shopping experience.
 You may now **proceed to the next lab**.

+## Whats Next

+In the next Lab, you understand how to create validations in APEX to ensure data integrity.
+Then you also explore creating custom processes to enhance shopping cart functionality.
+Lastly, you learn to implement dynamic Actions for seamless cart management and navigation.

 ## Acknowledgments

-- **Author** - Roopesh Thokala, Product Manager
+- **Author** - Roopesh Thokala, Senior Product Manager
 - **Contributors** - Ankita Beri, Product Manager
-- **Last Updated By/Date** - Ankita Beri, Product Manager, May 2023
+- **Last Updated By/Date** -  Roopesh Thokala, Senior Product Manager, May 2023